 Examples of AIoT

 The AIoT already has caught the attention of some of the biggest names in the tech industry, including Cisco Systems, Fujitsu Ltd., Hewlett Packard, and Microsoft.
 The Covid-19 pandemic jump-started this interest, as AI solutions became even more important to maintain operations with limitations in staffing and supply chain.
-The global AIoT market is valued at USD 15.04 billion in 2021 and expected to reach USD 144.07 billion by 2028 with a CAGR of 38.1% over the forecast period, according to Brandessence Market Research.
+The global AIoT market is valued at USD 15.04 billion in 2021 and is expected to reach USD 144.07 billion by 2028 with a CAGR of 38.1% over the forecast period, according to Brandessence Market Research.

 Places, where you’ll likely find the biggest impact of AIoT technology, include: